-Project MAM plans identify the monitoring needed to evaluate progress toward meeting project-specific restoration objectives and to support corrective action and adaptive management of the restoration project where applicable.
-The plans are consistent with the requirements and guidelines set forth in the PDARP/PEIS, the Trustee Council SOPs, and the Trustees MAM Manual.
-They include descriptive information regarding monitoring goals, objectives, parameter details (e.g. methodology and timing/frequency), potential corrective actions, and monitoring schedules.
+Project MAM plans identify the monitoring needed to evaluate progress toward meeting projectspecific restoration objectives and to support corrective action and adaptive management of the restoration project where applicable.
+The plans are consistent with the requirements and guidelines set forth in the PDARP/PEIS, the Trustee Council SOP, and the Trustee Council MAM Manual.
+They include descriptive information regarding monitoring goals, objectives, parameter details (e.g. methods and timing/frequency), potential corrective actions, and monitoring schedules.
 The project MAM plans are intended to be living documents and will be updated and revised as needed to reflect changing conditions and to incorporate new information.
 For example, the plan may need to be revised if the project design changes, if initial data analysis indicates that the sampling design is inadequate, or if any uncertainties are resolved or new uncertainties are identified during project implementation and monitoring.
-Any future revisions to individual project MAM plans as well as updates and additional details concerning the status of monitoring activities will be made publicly available through the Trustee Council Restoration Portal17.
+Any future revisions to individual project MAM plans as well as updates and additional details concerning the status of monitoring activities will be made publicly available through the Trustee Council's website.
+MAM plans for the selected RP/EA projects are included in Appendix A of this document.